 Braves claim victory at Dahlberg Invite, Wolfpack third

 Apr.
-19—BUTTE — William Hollensteiner set a personal record to win the 400 meters, and Flathead won the team title at the Harry "Swede" Dahlberg Invitational Friday at Bulldog Memorial Field.
+20—BUTTE — William Hollensteiner set a personal record to win the 400 meters, and Flathead won the team title at the Harry "Swede" Dahlberg Invitational Friday at Bulldog Memorial Field.

 Hollensteiner clocked 48.78 seconds, winning by .96 over CMR's Jackson Tarver and moving atop the Class AA rankings in that event.
 Hollensteiner also ran a leg on the Braves' winning 1,600 meter relay team — Flathead did not win any other events — and finished fifth in the high jump (6 feet) and long jump (21-2).

-The Braves finished the meet, which included all 16 Class A boys teams, with 73 points to take a two-point victory over Helena Capital.
+The Braves finished the meet, which included all 16 Class AA boys teams, with 73 points to take a two-point victory over Helena Capital.
 Glacier was third with 55.

 Braden Casper threw 158-3 in the javelin to finish second for Flathead and teammate Dominick Mitten took third with a 155-7 launch.